kwalczak80/mx-monster/README.md

 </details>

+## Unfixed bugs

+No known unfixed bugs present at the time of submission

 ## Product quantity validation

 During testing of the MX Monster Store functionality, I discovered a critical bug that allows the user to bypass the minimum and maximum values ​​when entering the product quantity that can be added to the basket.
 This could be done by removing or adjusting the min and max values.